 Why Do Businesses Use Fleet Management Software?

 Fleet management software provides a wide range of benefits, including real-time visibility into fleet location and performance, cost analysis and improved driver behavior.
 Modern fleet management software goes beyond location tracking by offering insight into vehicle performance and efficiency, presenting data in a way businesses can easily understand.

 Fleet management software can help you obtain objective information into driver safety, highlighting dangerous practices, such as speeding or harsh braking, and identifying drivers who need more coaching.
 It’s also integral to ensure your fleet remains compliant with federal and state laws, particularly ELD, DVIR and IFTA.

 The technology can also help support proactive maintenance efforts, allowing fleet managers to get the most out of their assets by implementing preventative maintenance schedules.
 Many businesses also utilize mobile apps that enable instant data transfer and accessibility, this is helping them to quickly identify issues that may have gone undiscovered or turned into larger problems.

 In a recent exercise we outlined the top 5 KPI’s for fleet managers and how telematics can help to track them.
 See the results below.

 What Should Fleet Managers Look for in Fleet Management Software?

-Core functions a business should look for in fleet management software or buying for the first time are:
+Core functions a business should look for when switching fleet management software or buying for the first time are: